 She said the important issue is to ensure that students are encouraged to think about the long term and develop a plan.
 “Having a plan is for your benefit in the long run because at one point you’re going to need to be independent,” she said.
 “I would say just always be thinking about a plan and thinking two steps ahead.”

 Following her own advice, the Aleman twins have done just that.
-Andrea plans to earn her Parent Teacher Association (PTA) by the year 2020 with Alondra earning hers shortly thereafter.
+Andrea plans to earn her Physical Therapist Assistant (PTA) degree by the year 2020 with Alondra earning hers shortly thereafter.

 Andrea’s interest in neuro-rehabilitation is drawing her to a career in a hospital setting.
 Describing herself as an introvert, Alondra, on the other hand, envisions working one-on-one with patients.